rshk-archive/datacat-poc-140825/docs/source/internals/dataset-configuration.rst

 The name of the geographical data importer to be used to extract data from the resources.

-Defaults to ``autodiscovery``.

 Accepted values:

-- ``autodiscovery``: automatically find data inside archives, determine the data type and import in a PostGIS table.

-  Note that geometries in all the contained resources must be of the same type.
+- ``find_shapefiles``: finds shapefiles inside a (possibiy recursive) structure of archives.
+Extracts all the encountered shapefiles along the path.

 Key ``geo.default_projection``